Message from the Director of the Department

 Features and Description of Medical Care

 We make diagnoses of various diseases of brain, spinal cord, peripheral nerves, and muscles.
 In the outpatient clinic service, specialists certified by the Japanese Society of Neurology and The Japan Stroke Society play a central role in providing medical treatment.
 Particularly, we provide treatments for patients with headache, numbness, dizziness, loss of memory, shaking of limbs, weakness/anesthesia of a limb, muscle atrophy, muscle ache, abnormality of gait, impaired tongue movement, cramps, etc. As a treatment service for typical diseases, we actively apply thrombolytic treatments with tissue plasminogen activator (t-PA) for hyperacute cerebral infarction and produce good results.
 We administer the latest evidence-based medication to prevent recurrence of cerebral infarction.
 In terms of dementia, we use the latest treatment strategy for early diagnosis and treatment.
-Additionally, we actively work on treatments and life support activity for patients with different intractable neurological diseases.
+We are also dedicated to the treatment of neurological intractable and hereditary neuromascular diseases, including genetic counseling and state-of-art therapeutic and life-support activities.